TrendingTechnology/baldr/API.md

 * `rawQuickStartEntry`: `@param {module:baldr-application/quick-start~rawQuickStartEntry} rawQuickStartEntry A raw quick start entry specified in the master slide hooks.`
 * `rawSlideData`: `@param {module:baldr-application/slides~rawSlideData} rawSlideData Various types of data to render a slide.`
-* `rawSlideObject`: `@param {module:baldr-application/slides~rawSlideObject} rawSlideObject A raw slide object containing only one property: The name of the  master slide.`
 * `rawSlides`: `@param {array} rawSlides An array of raw slide objects.`

 ## s